Tabarka: Climate

 The weather in Tabarka is usually variable from year to year.
 Summers are mostly hot and dry, but milder than the Saharan hinterland.
 It barely rains in July and August.
-The average temperatures for this season is 28.2 C. Winters are mostly rainy and cold.
-Snow is possible during this time of the year.
+The average temperatures for this season is 28.2 C. Winters are mostly rainy and mild.
 The average temperature for this season is 12.0 C.

 Transport

 The airport in Tabarka was named Airport 7 Novembre until the Tunisian revolution; it was then renamed Tabarka-Ain Draham International Airport.